Benjamin-Poignard/sparse-precision-gVAR/README.md

 </p>

 Input:
-- N: dimension of the vector of observations
+- N: dimension of the vector of observations.
 - P: number of desired VAR/SVAR lags.
 - sparsity: desired sparsity degree in Theta_true, i.e., the number corresponding to the proportion of zero coefficients located in vech(Theta_true), the column vector that stacks the columns of the lower triangular part of Theta_true, excluding the diagonal coefficients.
-The proportion of zero entries is simply defined as $\text{sparsity}/(q*(q-1)/2)$, $q = N(P+1)$.
+The proportion of zero entries is simply defined as sparsity/(q*(q-1)/2),  with q = N(P+1).
 - sparsity2: controls for the minimum sparsity degree of the zeros in $B_0, B1, \ldots, B_p$: it refers to $\tilde{s}$ defined step (v) in the simulation procedure described in S.2 of the Online Supplement.
-- density: controls the proportion of non-zero elements in the $q \times q$ matrix, where each entry is the sum of one or more normally distributed random samples
+- density: controls the proportion of non-zero elements in the $q \times q$ matrix, where each entry is the sum of one or more normally distributed random samples.
 - a1 and a2: coefficients controlling for the generating $C^{(1)}$ in step (ii) of the simulation procedure, i.e. $C^{(1)} = K + \beta I_q$, with $\beta \in \mathcal{U}([a1,a2])$ to ensure the positive-definiteness of $C^{(0)}, q = N(P+1)$.

 Outputs: